microsoft/react-native-windows/local-cli/rnpm/wpf/README.md

 # RNPM Plugin for Universal Windows WPF

-- This is an intermediate until WPF is supported by `rnpm-plugin-windows`
+# THIS IS DEPRECATED, PLEASE USE NODE MODULE: rnpm-plugin-windows.

-To bootstrap the creation of Windows projects for React Native, we've published `rnpm-plugin-wpf`.
+To bootstrap the creation of WPF projects for React Native, we've published `rnpm-plugin-wpf`.
 The purpose of this plugin is to provide project init functionality comparable to `react-native init` and `react-native android`, and to allow users to build and run React Windows applications from the command line.

 ## Project Initialization